-In the year ended 30 June 2021, the Group acquired 22 new centres and 3 development sites for approximately \$352m.
 The Group re-values all assets each Reporting Period through a combined process undertaken by both external valuers and NSR's Directors based on valuations and methodologies from independent valuers.
-During this process the weighted average primary capitalisation rate reduced 51 basis points to 5.98% and the value of the 30 June 2020 portfolio increased by \$178 million.
+During this process the weighted average primary capitalisation rate reduced by 12 basis points to 5.86% and the value of the 30 June 2020 portfolio increased by \$520 million, with the majority of this uplift driven by improved operating performance.